 One study found that the surfaces in a public toilet have 500,000 bacterial cells per square inch, on average.
 The risk of spreading bacteria is extremely high if a cleaner uses the same equipment when cleaning different areas.

 Reduce the spread of viruses

 This can cause the spread of serious infections and viruses such as Salmonella, E. coli, and Coronavirus.
-Various industries have adopted colour coding cleaning practices to prevent the spreading of germs and reduce the risk of infection.
+Various industries have adopted colour coding cleaning practices to prevent bacterial contamination and reduce the risk of infection.

 Where should I use colour coded cleaning?

-Colour coded cleaning should be used in all key areas of your building including washrooms and toilets, kitchens and food preparation areas, and general areas.
+Colour coded cleaning should be used in all key areas of your building including shower rooms and toilets, kitchens and food station areas, and general areas.

 For a colour coded cleaning system to be effective, you need to assign a different piece of cleaning equipment to each area.
-For instance, you may use a mop with a red label to clean toilets and a mop with a blue label to clean kitchen areas.
+For instance, effective mop colour coding may label a mop used to clean toilets with a red label and a mop used to clean kitchen areas with a blue label.

 What cleaning equipment should be colour coded?

 The majority of your cleaning equipment should be colour coded if you want to maintain the highest levels of hygiene in your workplace.
 The list of items is extensive, but here are some key cleaning supplies you should keep colour coded: